insibalas/NLP_Tech_Talk/README.md

 # Program 1
 ## English to Tamil & Hindi Translator with Python

-This repository contains a Python script that translates English text to Tamil and Hindi using Google Translate API.
+This code  contains a Python script that translates English text to Tamil and Hindi using Google Translate API.

 **Functionality:**